livekit/server-sdk-go/README.md

 Use this SDK to manage <a href="https://livekit.io/">LiveKit</a> rooms and create access tokens from your Go backend.
 <!--END_DESCRIPTION-->

+[!NOTE]

+Version 2 of the <platform> SDK contains a small set of breaking changes.
+Read the [migration guide](https://docs.livekit.io/guides/migrate-from-v1/) for a detailed overview of what has changed.

 ## Installation

 ```shell